Admissible anytime-valid sequential inference must rely on nonnegative martingales: Auxiliary examples

-The next example illustrates how anti-concentration bounds can be satisfied by NMs that lead to inadmissible $p$-values. \begin{example}[A $p$-value for $\Scal$ that satisfies Proposition~\ref{prop:admissible-pvalue} need not be admissible] Fix the function $f: x \mapsto ((1+x) \wedge 2)^+$.
+The next example illustrates how anti-concentration bounds can be satisfied by NMs that lead to inadmissible p-processes. \begin{example}[A p-process for $\Scal$ that satisfies Proposition~\ref{prop:admissible-pvalue} need not be admissible] Fix the function $f: x \mapsto ((1+x) \wedge 2)^+$.
 This function satisfies the criteria of Proposition~\ref{prop:admissible-pvalue}.
 Hence the process $M_t := \prod_{s \leq t} f(X_s)$ is an $\Scal$-martingale and we also have \eqref{eq:200803}.
-Consider the $p$-value $(\Pval_t)$ given by $\Pval_t := \inf_{s\leq t} 1/M_s$.
-This is a $p$-value by \eqref{eq:200803}.
+Consider the p-process $(\Pval_t)$ given by $\Pval_t := \inf_{s\leq t} 1/M_s$.
+This is a p-process by \eqref{eq:200803}.